Solid Waste Network Assessment

 Over time, the transfer station network has grown bit by bit.
 Some sites offer different services.
 Some sites are close together and others, far apart.
 Much of the equipment in the network is getting old.
 Residents have said they are worried about having to travel long distances, limited hours of operation and differences in service between sites.

 The Solid Waste Network Assessment project will help us learn several things.
-It will show us what parts of the network are working well.
-It will identify what is not working and needs fixing.
+It will show us what parts of the network are working well and what can be improved.
 It will suggest changes to make the system easier to use.
 These changes will also make the system more efficient and affordable over the long term.

 Why Are We Doing This?